 Established in 2011, Banyan Water uses the power of data and analytics to deliver water savings to commercial real estate customers.
-Our sophisticated cloud based software platform has delivered over 2.6 billion gallons of water savings and associated asset value to our customers.
+Our sophisticated cloud based software platform has delivered over 2.9 billion gallons of water savings and associated asset value to our customers.
 Our savings are real and verified against utility data.
-We currently have over 1,000 acres under management and are growing nationally.
+We currently have over 733 million gallons of water under management and are growing nationally.

 We’re proud to work with clients who are committed to saving water, and smart about saving money at the same time.
 Some of the properties that we work with include multifamily housing complexes, campuses, and office buildings.